 Course Code CSE 518

 Course Title Image Processing using Matlab

 Type of Course PE

-LTP 300
+LTP 3 0 0

 Credits 3

 Course Prerequisites Sufficient background in Probability and knowledge of computer

 algorithms

 Course Objectives This course will explore the algorithms and techniques involved in

-(CO) Digital Image Processing using computational tools.
+Digital Image Processing using computational tools.
 The course will

 comprise of comprehensive understanding of digital imagery and

 digital image processing

-Course Outcome The learner will be able to-
+Course Outcome At the end of the course the learner will be able to:-

 (CO) 1.
-Understand the need for image transforms different types of

-image transforms and their properties.

-- 47 2.
-Develop any image processing application.

-3. Understand the rapid advances in machine vision.

-2000 4.
-Learn different techniques employed for the enhancement of

-600,00 images.
+Understand and define basic concepts, fundamental steps and

+components in digital image processing.

+2. Understand transformation and filtering in Image enhancement

+and restoration.

+3. Describe color transformation, models and segmentation in color

+600.00 image processing.

+III III.
+4. Design and develop image compression and image segmentation

+techniques.